 Capitol Box Art Project.
 The traffic utility box on the corner of 10th and P Streets has an art wrap designed by Sherry Knutson as part of the Capitol Box Art Project.

 Sonrisa (1322 O Street) consists of 58 microunit apartments with 1,300 SF of ground floor community space.
-100% units will be affordable at low and very low income levels.
+100% units are affordable at low and very low income levels.

 The project is a centrally located one block south of the State Capitol on an underutilized infill site with exceptional public transit accessibility, walkability, and proximity to jobs and services.
 Sonrisa is the first project to break ground under Executive Order N-06-19 for Affordable Housing Development, which prioritizes affordable housing development on excess State-owned property and pursuit of sustainable, innovative, and cost-effective construction methods.
-The five-story building will be constructed as a Type-IIIB using cross-laminated timber for the horizontal components of the building.
-The project will be built on a concrete mat slab foundation.
+The five-story building uses cross-laminated timber for the horizontal components of the building and is built on a concrete mat slab foundation.

 The project has been made feasible through multiple layers of public financing including a development ground lease with the CA Dept. of General Services, a Capitol Area Development Authority loan, tax credits and bonds, and a CA Dept. of Housing and Community Development Transit-Oriented Development (TOD) Program loan.